LIFEGUARD TRAINING NY

 During this class, you will learn how to pass the lifeguarding class prerequisites.

-The instructors who will be teaching our swimming lessons are all Red Cross Water Safety Instructor certified.
+Some of the instructors who will be teaching our swimming lessons are Water Safety Instructor certified.

-All our instructors have at-least 7 years of experience in teaching swimming lessons.
-A few of our partners on Long Island are Oceanside JCC, and Art Of Swimming.
-They offer swimming lessons all over Long Island NY (Nassau and Suffolk County)
+All our instructors have at least 7 years of experience teaching swimming lessons on Long Island.
+A few more of our partners on Long Island are Nassau County Swim School and UrSwim in Suffolk County.
+They offer swimming lessons all over Long Island, NY (Nassau and Suffolk County)

 Swimming lessons are basically the process of learning how to swim.
 Written here are answers to the questions on why do we have to take swimming lessons, how to teach your child how to swim, and what are the benefits of swimming.